 What is a Debt Relief Order?

-.
-The cost of the DRO can be broken down into installments.
+- The cost of the DRO can be broken down into instalments.

-.
-An improvement in your circumnstances could lead to the DRO failing.
+- An improvement in your circumstances could lead to the DRO failing.